ieure/pinhead/README.md

 for the part in question.
 Pin descriptions are identical to the ones in the schematics, minus minor typographical changes or clarification.

-## Pinout format

-Pinouts are in JSON.
+Pinouts are represented in JSON.
+I chose JSON because it is trivially readable by machines and reasonably readable by humans.

 ### General format